 What are the top benefits that you would expect people to see in their business when they adopt Azure?

-I think that by moving to the Cloud every company will see value.
+I think that by moving to the Cloud every company will see the value.
 However, how much is dependent on the type of migration you undertake.
-Let me clarify, a company could simply move virtual machines (VMs) from on premises to the Cloud and by doing so they could decommission old tin and make better use of computer resources and elevated security.
+Let me clarify, a company could simply move virtual machines (VMs) from on-premises to the Cloud and by doing so they could decommission old tin and make better use of computer resources and elevated security.

 These are many of the considerations companies will need to think of when beginning their journey, which is why we have a rich ecosystem of partners like Nebula IT that are on hand to support.

 Do you have any top tips that you can share for getting the most out of Azure?

 Marry yourself to the system, learn the product and play.
 I mean we have free trials, we have free training and an abundance of online resources at www.azure.com for you to really get your hands dirty with the product.